Skip to content

 2. Comodo Firewall:

-- Why it’s great: Offers a comprehensive suite of features often found in paid software, including advanced threat detection and granular control.
+• Why it’s great: Offers a complete suite of features often found in paid software, including advanced threat detection and granular control.
 Its ‘sandbox’ technology allows you to run potentially unsafe applications in an isolated environment.

 3. Zone Alarm Free Firewall: